Journals of the FOUNDATION PHOTOGRAPHY black and white

 Tax included.
 Shipping calculated at checkout

-Photography as an image medium is undergoing progressive change.
-Photography as the basis of modern communication, as a documentation medium, as an art medium is becoming increasingly important in our visually influenced society.
+Photography as a visual medium is undergoing a progressive transformation.
+Photography is gaining increasing importance as the foundation of modern communication, as a medium of documentation, and as an art medium in our visually oriented society.

-The danger of losing important evidence of the more than 150-year history of analog photography in the transition from analog to digital photography is the impetus for the foundation to explore and preserve estates and archives.
+The danger of losing important testimonies from the more than 150-year history of analogue photography in the transition from analogue to digital photography is the impetus for the Foundation to explore and preserve estates and archives.

-Furthermore, knowledge about the processing, presentation and archiving of analogue black and white materials is imparted.
+Furthermore, knowledge of processing, presentation and archiving of analogue black and white materials is imparted.

 Christian Klant – Wet Plate Portraits

-Pause – in two respects, that is what Christian Klant from Berlin's portraits, made using the wet plate process (analog photo process), are like.
-Firstly, the production process requires concentration and keeping still from the people portrayed and the photographer (the process requires long exposure times).
-Secondly, the viewer of the photos can pause and go on a personal journey of discovery.
+Pausing – in two respects, this is what Christian Klant's portraits, created using the wet plate (analog photography) technique, from Berlin, offer.
+Firstly, the process requires concentration and stillness from both the people portrayed and the photographer (the process requires long exposure times).
+Secondly, the viewer of the photographs can pause and embark on a personal journey of discovery.

 Author: Text by André Meier